nolanrbrady/ALPACA-RL/ENVIRONMENT_DESIGN.md

 ## ALPACA Environment Design

 ### Purpose
 Wrap the pretrained ALPACA dynamics model as a Gymnasium environment for reinforcement learning.
-Emphasis: deterministic wiring to preprocessing artifacts, strict data integrity (fail fast, no silent fallbacks), and modular components that are individually testable.
+Emphasis: deterministic wiring to preprocessing artifacts, strict data integrity (fail fast in the core simulation path), and modular components that are individually testable.

-### Artifacts (relative to `data_path`)
+### Artifacts (bundled with the package)
 - `scaler_X.joblib` and `scaler_y.joblib`
     - These are the scalers that we use to scale the input and output data to match the training data for the best_moe_transformer_model.pt model.
 - `best_moe_transformer_model.pt`